maxisawesome/maxisawesome.github.io/index.md

 * the algorithm that judges SXSW speaker applications alongside human judges
 * and more! that are less interesting and/or slightly secret

+At for.ai, I'm working on a research project around [data pruning](https://arxiv.org/abs/2206.14486).

-I play ultimate frisbee on [Riverside](https://www.riversideultimate.org/), enjoy backpacking where I can forget about the anthropocene, have spent a whopping \<REDACTED> hours playing Dota 2 (go EG), lift, and hang out in my backyard with [my cat](../cat).
+I play ultimate frisbee on [Riverside](https://www.riversideultimate.org/), enjoy backpacking where I can forget about the anthropocene, have spent a whopping \<REDACTED> hours playing Dota 2 (go ex-EG/SR), lift, and hang out in my backyard with [my cat](../cat).
 I grew up here in Austin, went to school in Los Angeles, then moved back home.

 poor attempts at professionalism [here](https://www.linkedin.com/in/max-marion/)